Adnan Mohammad: Ishøj

+KFUM

-However, already two months later - on 1 September 2021 - Mohammad joined KFUM Roskilde.
+However, already two months later - on 1 September 2021 - Mohammad joined the Danish 3rd Division club KFUM Roskilde.
 On 2 March 2022, the club confirmed that they had terminated Mohammad's contract after failing to get him fit since his arrival.

-On 11 March 2022, Mohammad signed with VB 1968.
+VB 1968

+On 11 March 2022, Mohammad signed with Zealand Series club VB 1968, after being on a training camp with the club in Turkey for 14 days.
+The head coach Mohamad El Faour, declared his intention to first play Adnan as a right-back, in order to steadily recover his previous Superliga form.
+He was also placed on a strict diet in order to recover his fitness and lose weight.

+In January 2024, the club changed name to FC Gladsaxe.

 International career

-Adnan Mohammad was selected by Pakistan national football team for 2018 SAFF Championship but couldn't feature because his visa was not issued by the Bangladeshi authorities.
-But he finally made his debut for the national team on November 16, 2018 in a 2 - 1 friendly loss against Palestine in which he assisted the only goal scored by Hassan Bashir.
+Adnan Mohammad was selected by Pakistan national football team for 2018 SAFF Championship but could not feature because his visa was not issued by the Bangladeshi authorities.
+He finally made his debut for the national team on November 16, 2018 in a 2-1 friendly loss against Palestine in which he assisted the only goal scored by Hassan Bashir.